spinosaurus777/DA_Temperature_and_Relative_Humidity_for_Apartments_Readings/README.md

 This repository does not include the databases nor the sources of them.
 While I would like to share the complete project, it involves sensible data that I am not allowed to share.
-However, with the adducate permission,I have included two result graphs as an example.
+However, with the adequate permission, I have included two results graphs as an example.

 # Lbraries used